Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/introduction.rst

 The *Noise Basis* settings makes the procedural textures extremely flexible (especially *Musgrave*).

-The *Noise Basis* governs the structural appearance of the texture :
+The *Noise Basis* governs the structural appearance of the texture:

 .. list-table::